JoseALahtinen/Ohjelmoinnin-MOOC-2019/README.md

 # Ohjelmoinnin-MOOC-2019
-All the exercises of programming MOOC 2019 (University of Helsinki)
+All the exercises of programming MOOC course 2019 (University of Helsinki)